etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-client-event-handler-actions.md

   * **event type** : the type of event that will cause the execution of the action
   * **callback function** : the client event handler action itself
   * **action id** : can be used to overwrite an existing action registered using the same id

         OB.EventHandlerRegistry.register(OB.OBPFCI.PRODUCT_CATEGORY_HEADER_TAB, OB.EventHandlerRegistry.POSTSAVE, OB.OBPFCI.ClientSideEventHandlers.showMessage, 'OBPFCI_ShowMessage');

 Some comments about this code:

-  * `OB.OBPFCI.PRODUCT_CATEGORY_HEADER_TAB` is a constant we have defined which holds the ID of the Product Category  header tab.
+  * `OB.OBPFCI.PRODUCT_CATEGORY_HEADER_TAB` is a constant we have defined which holds the ID of the [Product Category](../../../user-guide/etendo-classic/basic-features/master-data-management/product-setup.md#product-category) header tab.
   * `OB.EventHandlerRegistry.POSTSAVE` is the event type.

 The **event types** currently supported are:

-  * **OB.EventHandlerRegistry.PRESAVE** : the action will be launched before creating or updating a record in a tab of a standard window.
+  * **OB.EventHandlerRegistry.PRESAVE**: the action will be launched before creating or updating a record in a tab of a standard window.
-  * **OB.EventHandlerRegistry.POSTSAVE** : the action will be launched after creating or updating a record in a tab of a standard window.
+  * **OB.EventHandlerRegistry.POSTSAVE**: the action will be launched after creating or updating a record in a tab of a standard window.
-  * **OB.EventHandlerRegistry.PREDELETE** : the action will be launched before deleting a record in a tab of a standard window.
+  * **OB.EventHandlerRegistry.PREDELETE**: the action will be launched before deleting a record in a tab of a standard window.

 In the case of PRESAVE and POSTSAVE, the **extraParameters** argument will contain the following information:

-  * **data**: the values of the record (before saving it in the case of **PRESAVE** and after saving it in the case of **POSTSAVE** )
+  * **data**: the values of the record (before saving it, in the case of **PRESAVE**, and after saving it, in the case of **POSTSAVE**)
   * **isNewRecord**: a flag that indicates if the record is new.
 It can be used to distinguish between the **save** and **update** events.

-In the case of PREDELETE the **extraParameters** argument will contain the following information:
+In the case of PREDELETE, the **extraParameters** argument will contain the following information:

-  * **recordsToDelete** : the selected records in the grid which are going to be deleted, with the values of each record.
+  * **recordsToDelete**: the selected records in the grid which are going to be deleted, with the values of each record.

 ####  Multiple Actions Functions per Event, Call Order

 The client event handler actions can have a sort property to control the call-order, if there are multiple actions for one event in the same tab.

 It is, for example, set like this:

     OB.OBPFCI.ClientSideEventHandlers.showMessage.sort = 20;